 “Hip hop itself is not evil, its just the way we have decided to use it,” Mineo says.
 “That’s why we are here, to try to shift the culture, to try to change it, to redeem a good art form that God has created and allowed us to use.”

-Justin Berry is a sophomore at the Lighthouse Christian Academy in Santa Monica.
+Justin Berry is a student at the Lighthouse Christian Academy in Santa Monica.